2020s in music: Legacy media in music

 The drive for nostalgia and the desire to return to pre-pandemic life significantly influenced the shift toward older music, particularly in 2022.
 Data from 2021 and 2022 showed that 70% of music demand was for songs from the past, a trend that continued to grow each year.
 The top 200 most popular songs accounted for only 5% of total streams, with that percentage halving over the previous three years.
 In 2022, older musicians like Bob Dylan, Stevie Nicks, and Bruce Springsteen sold their music rights for hundreds of millions of dollars, capitalizing on this nostalgia-driven demand.
-While these iconic names had long enjoyed popularity, research indicated that the vast majority of new downloads in 2022 were songs at least two years old.
+While these people had long enjoyed popularity, research indicated that the vast majority of new downloads in 2022 were songs at least two years old.
 Established artists from the previous decade, such as Taylor Swift, Drake, the Weeknd, Ariana Grande, Kendrick Lamar, Bad Bunny, Harry Styles, and Justin Bieber, continued to dominate the charts, benefiting from their strong fanbases and major label support.
 During the early half of the decade, mainstream artists such as Billie Eilish, Olivia Rodrigo, Doja Cat, and Lil Nas X remained popular, thanks to their major label backing.
 In 2022, fans of indie and alternative music embraced a critical reappraisal of shoegaze.
 This revival, driven by online music communities, also spurred a renewed interest in music from the 1980s and 1990s.
 The trend reflects a broader cultural shift during the pandemic era, where listeners turned to older music.

 In the 2020s, Christmas music not only dominated the Billboard charts every December, but it also consistently took over the Top 10, year after year, thanks to streaming.
-These chart-topping hits were mostly "legacy songs"—timeless holiday classics that had been around for decades.
-A prime example is Mariah Carey's "All I Want for Christmas Is You", which repeatedly reached No. 1 and remained in the Top 10 throughout the decade.
+These chart-topping entries were mostly "legacy songs"—holiday tracks that had been around for decades.
+This included Mariah Carey's "All I Want for Christmas Is You", which repeatedly reached No. 1 and remained in the Top 10 throughout the decade.
 Streaming platforms like Spotify and Apple Music helped these songs surge in popularity every holiday season, with algorithms favoring nostalgic tracks.
 The rise of streaming changed how people consumed music, allowing Christmas classics like Carey's hit, Bing Crosby's "White Christmas", and Wham!'s "Last Christmas" to not only chart but dominate the Billboard Top 10 for several years in a row.
 This shift solidified the presence of Christmas music at the forefront of the holiday season in the 2020s.

 In 2023, the music industry recorded its highest revenue of all time, with over $8.4 billion in the first half of 2023.
 The RIAA reported that the number of people with streaming subscriptions had more than doubled since 2019.
-The Eras Tour, Taylor Swift's sixth headlining concert tour, became a cultural and economic phenomenon as well.
+The Eras Tour, Swift's sixth headlining concert tour, became a cultural and economic phenomenon as well.
 Around 2024, AI-generated music created with tools like Udio or Suno became sophisticated and popularized.